 There's no reason to own gold in U.S. dollar terms, commodities trader Dennis Gartman said Monday.» Read More

-CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets and looks at where oil and precious metals are likely headed tomorrow.
+CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets and looks ahead at where oil and precious metals are likely headed next week.